SiteRelEnby/anduril2/README.md

 //#define 2C_TURBO_ALWAYS_USE_SINGLE_CHANNEL //ignore 7H turbo config on dual channel lights and always go to single channel at 100%.

 //#define USE_LOW_VOLTAGE_WARNING //enable feature
 //#define VOLTAGE_WARN_DELAY_TICKS 40 //for this many ticks after the light is switched off, use a soft low voltage warning (orange aux instead of red) if RGB aux are available, or just blink on low only if there are no RGB aux.
 TODO: How much time passes definitively for this var?
 Affected by underclocking when asleep.
-Implement in seconds instead?
+Implement in seconds instead? (optional)
+//#define VOLTAGE_WARN_MAX_TICKS 500 //stop blinking battery warning after this many ticks (optional)
-//#define VOLTAGE_WARN_HIGH_RAMP_LEVEL 75 //if set, only do a soft low voltage warning for the first VOLTAGE_WARN_DELAY_TICKS if the light was last on at or above this level
+//#define VOLTAGE_WARN_HIGH_RAMP_LEVEL 75 //if set, only do a soft low voltage warning for the first VOLTAGE_WARN_DELAY_TICKS if the light was last on at or above this level (optional)

 ```